 Three years of budgeting had given me confidence … And it was confidence that let me take a leap into a new and exciting career …

 Having money saved and a side job helped, but there was something else that made me feel good about taking a risky career move.
 Three years of budgeting had given me confidence.
-I had real and lasting peace about money, and I knew I had the skills to handle some financial hard times.
+I had real and lasting peace about money, and I knew I had a solid spending plan and the skills to handle some financial hard times.

 Even if we didn’t have some money set aside to handle a somewhat risky career move, I would still be confident in the knowledge that I could make it work by leaning on my budgeting skills.
 And it was that confidence that let me make a leap into a new and exciting career with YNAB.